yk7335/CSCE-431-Recommendation-Tracker/README.md

 ## Deployment ##

+Here is a video for step by step instructions on how to deploy: https://drive.google.com/file/d/1skh4dptZLSv8B1wBKtFzcAInd_9ww17t/view

+If you rather read written instructions they can be found below.

 To deploy the app on your heroku account -
 1. Fork this GitHub repository into a repository of your own making
 2. Create a new Heroku Pipeline